wp-plugins/100-cities/trunk/readme.txt

 == Screenshots ==

-1. The plugin on the sidebar will look like this
+1. The plugin will look like this inside a post.
+2. Show the parts you can hide or show.

 == Changelog ==

 = 1.0 =
 * first version of the plugin, beta version.

+= 1.0.1 =
+* changes to the screenshots and readme file